-10 AI Tools Every Marketer Needs for Creative Analytics in 2025
+10 Best AI Marketing Tools for Creative Analytics 2026

 You handle many ad variations at once, and it’s hard to tell which image, clip, or headline is actually driving installs or lowering cost.
 Campaign dashboards only show which campaign performed better overall, not the exact creative elements that influenced the outcome.
 This leads to waste and slow decisions.